rf-elio/dd-core/README.md

 ### Extensions
 #### Generator
-To add contents for suggest and content search provided by an additional plugin the generator must be registered with the tag "elio-search.export.generator" to be executed during the export generation.
+To add contents for suggest and content search provided by an additional plugin the generator must be registered with the tag "elio-data-discovery.export.generator" to be executed during the export generation.

 The generator must implement the **ExportGeneratorInterface**.
 The suggested structure can be found below.